 The problems of hiring the wrong person can present themselves as follows.

-• Key team players who are already in the organization became annoyed and feel undervalued.
+- Key team players who are already in the organization became annoyed and felt undervalued.

 I’ve found that the reality is simple.
 There is a certain aspect of hiring for your culture that requires your and your team’s gut instinct.
 It should not be about who markets themselves best, but who fits into your corporate culture, shares your values and has the attitude necessary to learn.
 There are simply some things you can teach and others you cannot.

 Recently, we took some time to review (not redo — see above) our hiring processes and realized we were far too focused on the technical skills of a new hire, rather than looking at their attitude, emotional intelligence and personality profile.

 Once you have the commitment and a plan in place to change this with real, tangible goals, you can start reviewing your processes and selecting tools and platforms to help you make changes.
 One tool that can make a huge difference toward your “better culture fit” goal is a behavior assessment tool that can predict both career satisfaction and career success based on discriminating factors like human behavior and competencies.
 I’ve found that these markers, combined with skills and experience, are key differentiators in determining performance.
 You can use these tools to benchmark what a “high performer” looks like at your company.
 You may already be doing personality profiling for your staff; now, invest in it before you make a contract.

 Additionally, you can start including a lot more people in the decision to hire someone, including your team members, team leaders and peers.
 Sometimes you could even include an admin staff member to give a final seal of approval.
 This also makes each person accountable for the onboarding and mentorship of the new hire: Show me a person who wants to be wrong.